emmanuelansah247/neuralnetwork/README.md

 http://www.pjreddie.com/media/files/mnist_train.csv

+At the end you should get two files in the mnist_dataset folder i.e mnist_test.csv and mnist_train.csv

-6. When everything is successfully, run the following command to start the server
+7. When everything is successfully, run the following command to start the server

        py manage.py runserver